butfirstchai.com

 As I mentioned, this is a simple recipe with minimal but not limited ingredients.
 The possibilities of variations are endless.

 • flavourings- Apart from vanilla, you can add more flavours that pair well with dates and chocolate.
-I read chilli pairs well with chocolate, I really want to try next time.
-You can aslo try ground ginger like I did in Date syrup granola recipe.
+I read chilli pairs well with chocolate, so I really want to try it next time.
+You can also try ground ginger, as I did in the Date syrup granola recipe.

-• indulgent truffles - Make these richer and decadent but dunking in melted chocolate.
-Pipe some melted white chocolate for sweeter snack.
+• Indulgent truffles - Make these richer and decadent by dunking them in melted chocolate.
+Pipe some melted white chocolate for a sweeter snack.

 🍽 Equipment

-You only need a food processor or mixie grinder to process the chocolate.
+You only need a food processor or a mixie grinder to process the chocolate.
 You will also need it if you are making your own date paste.
-Always use for the dry ingredients before wet.
+Always use the dry ingredients before the wet.

 Choose an airtight container to store the chocolate date balls.
 A plastic or glass jar with a tight-fitting lid works well.
 Make sure the container is clean and dry before using it.
 Store the container in a cool, dry place away from direct sunlight and heat sources.
 You don't have to refrigerate.